-- Again, any letters of reference or recommendation must be submitted to the Trial Court Administrator no later than 5:00 p.m. on June 10, 2013.
+- Again, any letters of reference or recommendation must be submitted separately to the Trial Court Administrator no later than 5:00 p.m. on March 4, 2016.
 Letters of reference/recommendation received after this date will not be considered.

 - All applications and any documents submitted therewith or submitted during the application process will be destroyed and not returned to you once the Commission has appointed a magistrate judge.